By: Carrie Samson, Credential Engine

 CTE students are looking to take on the future of work with skills and competencies that employers desperately need; but under the current system employers can’t find these students, credentialing programs can’t reach these students, and guidance counselors can’t effectively determine which programs would be the best fit for a student’s particular needs.
 To make this a reality, we must equip students, employers, guidance counselors, and others with the map they need to figure out their path forward.
 Credential Engine is building that map with the help of our publishing partners.
 With a transparent credentialing landscape and Credential Engine’s map, CTE students, guidance counselors, and employers will be able to find each other—and their way.

-To learn more about how to publish CTE credentials to the Registry, please visit our publishing page to set up an account.
+To learn more about how to publish CTE credentials to the Registry, please visit our Getting Started page to set up an account.